Understanding ThreatScope Mobile XTM

 Displaying Top Defenses Breakdown

-The Top Defenses section allows displaying a breakdown of the top defenses by App, OS, and manufacturer.
+The Top Defenses section displays a breakdown of the top defenses by app, OS, and manufacturer.

 What can be inferred from the data?

-The data displayed in this section allows generating a list of the characteristics of the apps and devices that are most targeted by the attacks.
+The data displayed in this section allows for the generation of a list of the characteristics of the apps and devices that are most targeted by the attacks.

-Hover over a graph line in any of the Top Defenses Breakdown tile to display the following breakdown:
+Hover over a graph line in any of the Top Defenses Breakdown tiles to display the following breakdown:

 - App/OS/Device